bigtoga/Examples/Cloud - Azure/AZ-301/BS to memorize.md

 **Company has SQL licenses already - should they migrate to a fixed-size DTU or vCore Azure SQL database?** - vCore

+** MSFT recommended way to migrate database to Azure?** - old way was BACPAC uploaded to Azure BLOB storage
 </details>

 <details>